lc-2025/enefti/backend/README.md

 ### Testing

-- Jest (Unit)
+- Jest

 ### Versioning

-- Husky
 - GitHub

 ### Content-integration/Delivery

 - GitHub Actions

-## Deploy
+### Deployment

 - Docker/Compose
 - Heroku

+### Data storage

+- MongoDB Atlas

+### APIs

+- CoinGecko

 ## Getting Started

+The project production version is available on _Heroku_ at https:// For any contribution, maintanance and/or trial needs, please refer to the following specifications.

 ### Environment

-Please set the proper `.env` root file according to the distribution guidelines contained in the `.env.dist` version.
+In order to manage `development` or `production` versions, please set the proper `.env | .env.*` root file according to the distribution guidelines contained in the `.env.dist` version.
+The environment configuration contains the core info required by the server in order to start and communicate with the database.
+Live data resides on a _MongoDB Atlas_ cluster.
+For any local test, please provide the expected _MongoDB_ one.

 ### Server